superhero1/ffritz/README-pihole.md

   /var/media/ftp or, preferably, on a USB HDD (see also notes on volmgt in [README-APP.md](README-APP.md)).

+- Restart buildroot service, this will create the new root filesystem:

+	ffservice restart buildroot

 - Install pihole into the br environment:

 	pihole-setup.sh